gowachin/matreex/vignettes/matreex.md

 delay for recruitment of new individuals.
 By default, the recruitment is a given number of new individuals.
 This number is split in half and adds to the first two class of size distribution.
-Adding delay expand the IPM with n_delay age based classes to represent the year its takes (here 5 years) to grow up to $L$.
+Adding delay expand the IPM with `n_delay` age based classes to represent the year its takes (here 5 years) to grow up to $L$.
 The new recruit will age from one age class to another until they enter the size-based IPM.

+A default delay is used by `build_IPM()` for each species.
+These values are computed from regressions.

 ``` r
 n_delay <- 5